 If you’re gearing up to impact a digital audience, you’ll need to understand the different channels available to you.
 Whether you’re focusing on social media, content marketing or display advertisement, technology has rewritten the way people buy, sell, review and share information about products.

 It’s important to keep a wide “scope” when considering digital marketing techniques.
 If you focus on one avenue—and one avenue only—you won’t hit a big audience.
-That said, it’s wise to diversity your talent across every channel to link solutions together.
+That said, it’s wise to diversify your talent across every channel to link solutions together.
 Below, we discuss the different digital marketing channels you have at your disposal.

-|SEE ALSO: How to Learn Digital Marketing|
+SEE ALSO: How to Learn Digital Marketing

 Display advertising is probably one of the “purest” channels of digital marketing you’ll encounter.
 Publishers have spent years tailoring experiences to the buyer, and they’ve come up with quite a few brand solutions.

 Display advertising utilizes a display.
 A display can be a webpage advertisement, a YouTube video banner or a number of other visual platforms.
 To create a successful display advertising initiative, you’ll need to learn how to engage viewers.